kubero-dev/docs/docs/Installation/configuration.md

 # Configuration

+The kubero configuration is stored in a ConfigMap in the kubero namespace.
+The ConfigMap is called kubero-config and is mounted into the kubero pod under `/etc/kubero/config.yaml`.

-Kubero has 3 sections so far:
+The config has three sections so far:

 1. kubero: configures the UI
 2. buildpacks: the selectable list of buildpacks